deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 As shown in the figure, we find that the vectors are clustered by dataset, indicating that the Context Vectors are dataset-specific.
 There are no clear patterns across dataset or between different layers of the Context Vectors, further indicating that in-context learning activates different parts of the model's latent space with information about different types of tasks.

-We also conducted scans for neuron activities across the different tokens of an example sequence in a similar style as Zou et al. (2023) <d-cite key="zou2023representation"></d-cite>.
+We also conducted scans for neuron activities in the Context Vector across the different tokens of an example sequence in a similar style as Zou et al. (2023) <d-cite key="zou2023representation"></d-cite>, for which the previous work has referred to as Linear Artificial Tomography (LAT) scans.

+The following is the LAT scan for the neuron activities corresponding to a Context Vector trained on `rotten_tomatoes` sentiment analysis dataset evaluated on different dataset sequences.
+The following graphs further corroborate the findings above on the dataset-specificity of in-context learning.

 ## Representation Control